franserr2288/city-watch-dog/docs/adr/adr-005-use-terraform-to-bootstrap.md

 ## Alternatives Considered

 - **Manual console setup:** Quick but not reproducible.
-- **CloudFormation for bootstrap:** Adds another toolchain just for initial resources.
+- **CloudFormation for bootstrap:** Adds another tool chain just for initial resources.

 ## Consequences

 - **Positive:**
   - Fully repeatable bootstrap in code
-  - Consistent toolchain from day one
+  - Consistent tool chain from day one
 - **Negative:**
   - One manual step to switch `backend.tf` after initial apply
   - Slight risk of drift if backend config isn’t updated immediately